This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language.

 Create a storage account using the Azure portal

-First, create a new general-purpose storage account to use for this tutorial.
+First, create a new general-purpose storage account to use for this quickstart.

 - Go to the Azure portal and log in using your Azure account.

 - On the Hub menu, select New > Storage > Storage account - blob, file, table, queue.

 - Enter a unique name for your storage account.
 Keep these rules in mind for naming your storage account:

 - The name must be between 3 and 24 characters in length.

 - The name may contain numbers and lowercase letters only.

 - Make sure that the following default values are set:

 - Deployment model is set to Resource manager.